bycs-lp/moodle-format_mimo/README.md

 3. Create a new course or edit an existing course
 4. Select "Minimal Moodle Wall" as the course format

+## Configuration

+### Course Settings
+- **Design Variant**: Choose between standard, compact, or modern layouts
+- **Enable Filtering**: Toggle tag-based filtering on/off
+- **Tagset**: Select which tagset to use for this course

+### Tag Management
+1. Navigate to course > Manage tags
+2. Create tagsets to organize your tags
+3. Create tags with:
+   - Name and background color
+   - Up to 3 activity types (primary, secondary, tertiary)
+   - Card image (required): Displayed on activity cards
+   - Filter image (optional): Displayed in filter bar (falls back to tag name text)

 ## File Structure

 ```